JM1/python-edamer/README.md

 Code might change or break at any time and is missing proper documentation.
 :warning:

+:warning: **DEPRECATION NOTICE:**
+Apparently, this code meets the inevitable fate of many state-funded research projects.
+It has not been actively worked on since early 2021. **Software consists of teams of people.
+If you want people to continue developing a project after it ceases to be their personal interest, fund them for it.**
+:warning:

 ## Example: Distributed PCA in 12 lines of Python code

 ```Python